This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 // ...

-This works, but it requires us to specialize all the types we want to use in advance, which is impractical for most programs.
-Is there a way to add this specialization during evaluation?
-The answer is the friend injection technique we discussed in the previous article.
+This certainly works, but it requires us to specialize all types we intend to use beforehand, which is impractical for most programs.
+Is there a way to add this specialization at evaluation time?
+The answer is the friend injection we mentioned in the previous article.

 template <typename T>